developerwaleed/hello-react-front-end/README.md

 ## 🚀 Back End (ROR) <a name="live-demo"></a>

-Click here to see the [front end repo](https://github.com/developerwaleed/Hello-rails-backend)
+Click here to see the [Back end repo](https://github.com/developerwaleed/Hello-rails-backend)

 <!-- LIVE DEMO -->